Thursday, February 14, 2013

 Directions:

-Add the cream of chicken soup to the slow cooker.
-Add in 4 cans worth of water (I use the soup can for this).
+Add the cream of chicken soup to slow cooker.
+Add in 4 cans worth of water using the soup can for measuring.
 Drop in the bouillon cubes.
 Sprinkle in the garlic powder and thyme.
 Use a fork or small whisk to blend everything together right in the slow cooker.

-Season chicken with salt and pepper.
+Season chicken slightly with salt and pepper.
 Place in slow cooker.

 Cook on low for 5 - 6 hours.
 Then, break the chicken up a bit using two forks ... you can remove the chicken or do this right in the slow cooker.
-We like large chunks, but you can shred or break it up as much as you'd like.
+Shred or break it up as much as you'd like.

 Cover and cook for an additional 2 hours.
 If the biscuit pieces stick to the sides of your insert or some are starting to brown/crisp up, you can press them down or very gently stir them into the liquid during the cooking process.
-But, after your initial stir when you add them, don't do this again until the biscuits are set.
-Otherwise, you'll have a mushy blob of dough.
+Once or twice during the cooking process, very gently move the dumplings around as needed with a spoon.

 A little more water (hot) can be stirred in once the dumplings are cooked if your gravy is a little too thick for your liking.